envico801/GitHub-Advanced-Security/Github Certified/qa-ghcertified.md

 Q:: What is the main purpose of using the CodeQL CLI?

-a) To generate a database representation of a codebase, a CodeQL database
+a) To automatically merge pull requests

-b) To manage repository settings and permissions
+b) To schedule regular maintenance tasks in a repository

-c) To schedule regular maintenance tasks in a repository
+c) To manage repository settings and permissions

-d) To automatically merge pull requests
+d) To generate a database representation of a codebase, a CodeQL database

-A:: **Answer:** A
+A:: <span style="color: #f800f8">**Answer:** D</span>

 To generate a database representation of a codebase, a CodeQL database